snijderlab/stitch/BatchFiles.md

 ##### Generating Names

-The path of reports can be generated dynamically, very useful if a batch files codes for many runs.
+The path of reports can be generated dynamically.
 The program will also create missing folders if needed.

 | Key        | Explanation                                                 |
 | ---------- | ----------------------------------------------------------- |